wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/213-confidential-exchange-of-letters-between-ushiba-and-westerman.md

 ---
+doc_date: '1957-06-18'
+doc_num: 213
+doc_order: 213
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[DFAT : AUSTRALIAN TREATY COLLECTION]'
-title: "213 Confidential Exchange Of Letters Between Ushiba And Westerman"
+title: Confidential Exchange Of Letters Between Ushiba And Westerman
-volume: "Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce"
+vol_full_title: 'Volume 19: The Australia Japan Agreement on Commerce, 1950–1959'
-doc_id: 7818
 vol_id: 19
-doc_date: 1957-06-18
+vol_title: 'Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce'
 ---

-# 213 Confidential Exchange Of Letters Between Ushiba And Westerman

-## 18th June, 1957
+18th June, 1957

 CANBERRA

  **1\.
 With Reference to Wheat Quality**

 Dear Dr Westerman, In the course of our discussions about soft wheat, the Japanese Delegation has noted that the Australian Wheat Board is prepared to work out with Japanese importers a special arrangement with regard to a guarantee of quality of Australian f.a.q. wheat.